How much internet speed do you need? That depends on how you plan on using your internet connection.

 We should note here that since FCC availability data is only collected biannually and only released six months after, availability shown here may not be complete.

-To summarize, DSL and Cable are the most prevalent network types in the Reader area.
+To summarize, DSL and Satellite are the most prevalent network types in the Reader area.
 The map and user speed test data seen below show how the real-world speed test statistics vary when comparing neighborhoods and providers in the area.

 Internet Statistics 2021